 Any investment in new technologies will be significantly out-weighed by reputational and efficiency gains.
-“Inflexible policies, ageing infrastructure and inexperience working with digital agencies can delay or prevent new digital initiative from taking shape.”
-PWC’s University Report
+“Inflexible policies, ageing infrastructure and inexperience working with digital agencies can delay or prevent new digital initiatives from taking shape.”
+PWC’s University Report states.

 3.Lack of strategy

 “Many universities lack a clarity of vision on the disruptive impact of digital on Higher Education, or are unable to respond effectively.”